-- Kevin Mitnick: Based in the United States, Mitnick is a computer security consultant, author and hacker, best known for his high-profile arrest in 1995 and five year conviction for various computer and communications-related crimes.
+Based in the United States, Mitnick is a computer security consultant, author, and hacker, best known for his high-profile arrest in 1995 and five-year conviction for various computer and communications-related crimes.

-- Susan Headley: An American hacker who was active during the late 1970s and early 1980s, known for her expertise in social engineering, pretexting and psychological subversion.
+During the late 1970s and early 1980s, Susan Headly (or Susan Thunder as she was known) became famous for her expertise in social engineering, pretexting, and psychological subversion.

-- Badir Brothers: Ramy, Muzher and Shaddle Badir, brothers who were all blind from birth, set up an extensive phone and computer fraud scheme in Israel in the 1990s using social engineering, vishing and Braille-display computers.
+Ramy, Muzher and Shaddle Badir, brothers who were all blind from birth, set up an extensive phone and computer fraud scheme in Israel in the 1990s.
+This operation was comprised of social engineering, vishing, and Braille-display computers.

-- Frank Abagnale: Frank Abagnale is an American security consultant known for his background as a former con man, check forger, and impostor while he was between the ages of 15 and 21.
-He may be the world's best known social engineer because of his best-selling book Catch Me If You Can that was adapted into a movie directed by Oscar-winning Steven Spielberg with Abagnale played by Leonardo DiCaprio.
+Frank Abagnale is an American security consultant known for his background as a former con man, check forger, and impostor between the ages of 15 and 21.